-Founded in Dallas in 1919, McCall has dedicated its practice solely to public finance for over 98 years.
+Founded in Dallas in 1919, McCall has dedicated its practice solely to public finance for 100 years.
 With offices in Dallas, Austin, Houston and San Antonio, the firm serves as bond counsel for a diverse group of public securities issuers.

 Complementing the depth and breadth of the firm’s bond and disclosure expertise, McCall’s tax department members are nationally recognized experts in both tax-exempt and taxable financings.
 The firm’s tax attorneys have been integrally involved with some of the most innovative bond transactions in the country.

 Innovation has been a longstanding hallmark of the firm’s approach.
 Members of the firm have drafted constitutional amendments and statutes in all areas of public finance law.
 McCall played an active role in the codification of over 70 years of accumulated public finance statutes into the Public Securities Title of the Texas Government Code.

 McCall has been a leader in drafting legislation and developing innovative financing techniques in the State of Texas including: